influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.13/plugins/using_http.md

 The HTTP input plugin collects metrics from one or more HTTP(S) URL endpoints.
 The endpoint should have metrics formatted in one of the supported input data formats.

 Note: Each data format has its own unique set of configuration options which may need to be added to the input configuration.
+See <data format link>.

 ## Configure the HTTP Input plugin
 To retrieve data from an HTTP url endpoint, enable the `inputs.http` input plugin in the `telegraf.conf`.

-Specify the following:
+Specify the following options:

-### urls
+### `urls`
 One or more URLs from which you wanted to read metrics from.

-### method
+### `method`
-Desired action to be performed for a given HTTP resource.
+Action to perform for a given HTTP resource.
 Requests using the default configuration `method = “GET”` value will perform the action to retrieve data from your HTTP endpoint.

-### data_format
+### `data_format`
-The format of the data in the HTTP endpoint(s) that telegraf will consume.
+The format of the data in the HTTP endpoints that Telegraf will ingest.
-Each data format will have its own unique set of configuration options that will need to be added.
+Each data format has its own unique set of configuration options that you'll need to add.
 [list of data formats that links to parser information]